sidekickvpn/SidekickVPN/README.md

 # Sidekick VPN

+## Client Setup

+### MAC/Linux

+MAC/Linux install instructions can be found on the WireGuard website (wireguard.com/install)

+### iOS

+Search `WireGuard` on the app store for 1st party WireGuard client

+### Android

+Search `WireGuard` on the Google Play Store for a 1st party WireGuard client

+### Windows

+Windows can use 3rd party clients such as TunSafe

 ## Cloud VPS Instance

 You will need to setup a Virtual Private Server (VPS) with a cloud provider of your choice.
 Some examples include AWS, Google Cloud, Digital Ocean, Vultr, etc. Digital Ocean is a good option, as its \$5 CDN/month option should be enough for most users.